Jewelry Laser Welding – Prongs Repaired

 The most frequent repairs we see are those pertaining to prongs in rings.
 Sometimes a client notices the ring is catching on clothing, which indicates that a prong has lost contact with the gem it is holding and has become a “lifted prong.”
 Other times the client looks down and sees a prong has been totally worn or broken away.
 In ideal circumstances, prongs are thick and sturdy at their base but also sturdy and solid on top, in firm contact with the gem, such that the gem is securely held.

 In the case of the above ring it was not immediately obvious that there was a problem at all.
 The worn prong was holding one of the smaller accent diamonds, and simply due to its small size was difficult to see with the naked eye.
 Furthermore the prong was worn down but had not quite disappeared all of the way.
 It was still a bad situation because one knock would displace the prong and cause the diamond to fall out.

-While we were repairing the prong we took the opportunity to polish some of the flaws in the metalwork.
+As with any repair at FWCJ, while we were repairing the prong we took the opportunity to polish some of the flaws in the metalwork.
 Older repairs tend to show their age.
 In this case there were visible darkened solder marks, pitting (also called porosity) in the metal from badly applied solder, and some lumpy areas.
 Luckily it was nothing a little bit of expertise and elbow grease couldn’t fix.
 The end result is gorgeous!

 If you have some jewelry where the stone in the ring has worked loose or is not fitting correctly, why not contact us so we can advise on the best way to get your ring expertly repaired and back onto your finger again.
 If you are worried about your prongs, come see our GIA-trained jewelry experts who can guide you through your best options and work with our master goldsmiths to orchestrate a fix.